digitalcredentials/dcc-website/index.md

   <div class="container-md">
   <div class="content" markdown="1">

-The Digital Credentials Consortium is advancing the use and understanding of portable, verifiable digital academic credentials in higher education through technology leadership, research, and advocacy.
+The Digital Credentials Consortium is advancing the use and understanding of portable, verifiable digital academic credentials in higher education through open source technology development and leadership, research, and advocacy.
   </div>
   </div>
 </div>